MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-and-remove-additional-assemblies.md

  You can also add and change the safe controls and class resource files associated with the assemblies.

-## Adding additional assemblies, safe controls, and class resources
+## Add additional assemblies, safe controls, and class resources
  You can add additional assemblies into the SharePoint solution package.
 Additional assemblies in a sandboxed solution deploy to the global assembly cache, but SharePoint project items in a sandboxed solution are added to the content database.
 You can also add safe controls and class resources to these additional assemblies.
 For more information about safe controls, see [Providing Packaging and Deployment Information in Project Items](../sharepoint/providing-packaging-and-deployment-information-in-project-items.md) or "Creating a SafeControl Entry" in [Deploying Web Parts in SharePoint Foundation](http://go.microsoft.com/fwlink/?LinkId=245505).

 #### To add an existing assembly